stgelaisalex/dapper-tutorial/docs2/pages/documentations/dapper-contrib/get.md

----
-layout: default
-title: Dapper Contrib - Get
+# Dapper Contrib - Get
-permalink: get
----

-{% include template-h1.html %}

 ## Description
 Get a single entity by ID.